julian-fong/landpower-api/README.md

 ### POST /register

-Insert a new appliance record.
+Insert a new account record.

 #### Required Fields in Body (JSON)